 Dr. Rosibel Ochoa is the Associate Vice Chancellor Technology Partnerships, University of California Riverside as of June 1, 2016.
 She is the inventor of two issued patents and the author of more than 18 scientific publications.

 Ms. Kabir Sonia is currently the Founder, Chairman & CEO of SBK Tech Ventures.
 Sonia is also the Founder, Chairman and CEO of SBK Foundation - her “Not for profit” entity which believes in empowering rural communities with Technology.

-Stefano Manservisi is former Director-General for International Cooperation and Development (DEVCO) at the European Commission.
+Mr. Stefano Manservisi is a former Director-General for International Cooperation and Development (DEVCO) at the European Commission.
 An Italian national, he previously served as Head of the Private Office of Federica Mogherini, High Representative of the Union for Foreign Affairs and Security Policy and Commission Vice-President.
 In 2014, he was the Head of the Delegation of the European Union to Turkey.
-Before that, he held different positions at the Commission, including as Director-General for Migration and Home Affairs, and Director-General for Development and Relations with African, Caribbean, and Pacific States.

 Ms. Fekitamoeloa Katoa ‘Utoikamanu